By Miriam Raftery

 Key issues in La Mesa include affordable housing and development vs. community character, downtown revitalization, crime and public safety, public health, marijuana regulations, the city’s climate action plan, and a potential new library.

-You can click the audio links to hear each interview, and scroll down for highlights.
+You can click the audio links at the bottom of this story to hear each interview, and scroll down for highlights.
 Candidates are listed in the order that they scheduled their interviews.